sergey-rubtsov/recipes/README.md

 5. Text search for a specific word in an instruction.

 The application is implemented on Java 11 according to REST architecture and uses Spring Boot framework version 2.7.3.
-The REST API has all generated documentation available on the local url: http://localhost:8080/swagger-ui/index.html
+The REST API has all generated documentation available on the [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

 ## How to run with local DB